porres/pd-cyclone/README.md

 This repository resides at  <https://github.com/porres/pd-cyclone> and is faithful to the original goal of Cyclone in creating an external Pd package with a collection of objects cloned and compatible to Max/MSP objects.
 Bugs ans issues should be reported to <https://github.com/porres/pd-cyclone/issues>.
 Releases from this repository are stable and offer many fixes and improves stability from earlier versions.

 Compatibility to newer versions of Max is a concern, but Max compatibility was always the main goal of cyclone and nothing really changed, since Max itself keeps backwards compatibilities.
 No incompatibilities should arise between cyclone 0.3-0 onwards with the legacy stage of the library (the cyclone 0.1 phase that was available in Pd Extended).
-Since this development stage of cyclone is concerned to provide compatibility for patches made in the Pd-Extended era, if such issues arise, they should be treated as bugs and reported/fixed.
+Since this development stage of Cyclone is concerned to provide compatibility for patches made in the Pd-Extended era, if such issues arise, they should be treated as bugs and reported/fixed.

 ### Collaborating to Cyclone: